-ALL STUDENTS PLEASE MARK EACH APPLICABLE SPACE

-A. I do NOT consent to the release of directory information about the student named below by Great Hearts Northern Oaks to outside sources, as described in the School's Notice of Directory Information, except as authorized by law.

-B. I do NOT consent to the release of photographs or directory information within the Great Hearts Texas school system in sources such as yearbooks, rosters for sports information, and programs or articles.

-PRINT Student's Full Legal Name Students Date of Birth (month/day/year) PRINT Parent/Guardian/Full Legal Name Parent/Guardian Signature
+ALL STUDENTS PLEASE MARK EACH APPLICABLE SPACE A I do NOT consent to the release of directory information about the student named below by Great Hearts Northern Oaks to outside sources, as described in the School's Notice of Directory Information, except as authorized by law.
+B I do NOT consent to the release of photographs or directory information within the Great Hearts Northern Oaks school system in sources such as yearbooks, rosters for sports information, and programs or articles.
+PRINT Student's Full Legal N Jama Students Date of Dirth (month/day/year) TAINT Student 8 Fun Legal I Name Students Date of Birth (month/day/year) PRINT Parent/Guardian/Full Legal Name Parent/Guardian Signature Date (month/day/year)

-Date (month/day/year)

-FERPA, Parental Rights, and Student Privacy
+Parental Rights and Student Privacy